2022–23 Ole Miss Rebels men's basketball team

 The 2022–23 Ole Miss Rebels men's basketball team represented the University of Mississippi during the 2022–23 NCAA Division I men's basketball season.
-The Rebels were be led by fifth-year head coach, Kermit Davis, until his dismissal on February 24.
+The Rebels were led by fifth-year head coach, Kermit Davis, until his dismissal on February 24.
 The Rebels played their home games at The Sandy and John Black Pavilion at Ole Miss in Oxford, Mississippi as members of the Southeastern Conference.
+They finished the season 12–21, 3–15 in SEC play to finish in 13th place.
+They defeated South Carolina in the first round in the SEC Tournament before losing in the second round to Tennessee.

+Head coach Kermit Davis was fired on February 24, 2023, with the remaining three games of the regular season and conference tournament being led by assistant coach Win Case.
+On March 13, the school named recently-fired Texas head coach Chris Beard the team's new head coach.

 Previous season

 The Rebels finished the 2021–22 season 13–19, 4–14 in SEC play to finish in 13th place.
 They lost in the first round of the SEC tournament to Missouri.